 News+ comes to the UK this year, and in this post we’ll give UK publishers a tour of the US version of the app, look into how US publishers have approached it and offer guidance on how UK publishers can master the platform.

-So what is News+, and why does it matter to publishers?
+So what is Apple News+, and why does it matter to publishers?

 Apple News is a news aggregation application that comes pre-installed on all modern Apple devices.
 It attracts 90 million monthly active users who notch up some 5 billion article views each month.
 It’s a free application, monetised by publishers through display and native advertising, with some support for paywalled publications.
 In the US and Canada the application includes a new section called News+, presenting “Issues” of content with covers, contents pages and stories, mainly from the print version of a publication.
 A single monthly subscription of $9.99 opens up access to around 300 titles.